WindowsVista42/ctex_format/ctex_lib/proposal.md

 designing around likely, yet still theoretical, future hardware would be even more overkill than this current approach is.

-The following section gives a brief overview of the *simd friendly* lawet of CTEX 0.2+.
+The following section gives a brief overview of the *simd friendly* layout of CTEX 0.2+.
-The section after gives a visual overview of the lawet.
+The section after gives a visual overview of the layout.

 ## OUTLINE